ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#haltsessionresult">HaltSessionResult</a></td>
 <td>

-Disconnect from a previously created PDT session.
+Disconnect from a previously created session.

 </td>
 </tr>